 These unaudited condensed consolidated interim financial statements have been prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB") applicable to a going concern, which assumes the Company will continue to meet its obligations and discharge its liabilities in the normal course of business for the foreseeable future.
 Different bases of measurement may be appropriate when a company is not expected to continue operations for the foreseeable future.
 The Company is in the exploration and development stage and raises funds in the equity markets to conduct its business activities.
-The Company has incurred losses in the current and prior periods, with a net loss of \$576,385 for the three months ended November 30, 2019 (the "Quarter") and an accumulated deficit of \$81,993,349 as at November 30, 2019.
-The Company's cash and cash equivalents balance at November 30, 2019 was \$2,702,128, and the working capital deficit was \$309,209.
-Excluding the asset held for sale of \$2,605,147 from the current assets, and excluding the deferred asset sale proceeds of \$5,000,000 from the current liabilities, the Company's adjusted working capital as at November 30, 2019 was \$2,085,644.
+The Company has incurred losses in the current and prior periods, with a loss of \$1,296,345 before the gain on sale of property, plant and equipment for the six months ended February 29, 2020 (the "Period") and an accumulated deficit of \$80,292,567 as at February 29, 2020.
+The Company's cash and cash equivalents balance at February 29, 2020 was \$1,911,357, and the working capital was \$1,209,152.

+The outbreak of the novel strain of coronavirus, specifically identified as "COVID-19", has resulted in governments worldwide enacting emergency measures to combat the spread of the virus.
+These measures, which include the implementation of travel bans, self-imposed guarantine periods and social distancing. have caused material disruption to businesses globally resulting in an economic slowdown.
+Global equity markets have experienced significant volatility and weakness.
+Governments and central banks have reacted with significant monetary and fiscal interventions designed to stabilize economic conditions.
+The duration and impact of the COVID-19 outbreak is unknown at this time, as is the efficacy of the government and central bank interventions.
+It is not possible to reliably estimate the length and severity of these developments and the impact on the financial results and condition of the Company.
 Given the continuation of weak investor sentiment and capital market conditions in the junior resource sector, there exists an uncertainty as to the Company's ability to raise additional funds on favorable terms.
 These conditions indicate the existence of a material uncertainty that raises substantial doubt about the Company's ability to continue as a going concern.
-As at November 30, 2019, the Company is required to incur additional Canadian exploration expenses ("CEE") of \$25,203 by December 31, 2019.
-The Company's expenditures on other discretionary exploration and development activities have some scope for flexibility in terms of amount and timing, which can be adjusted accordingly.
+The Company's expenditures on discretionary exploration and development activities have some scope for flexibility in terms of amount and timing, which can be adjusted accordingly.
 Management intends to finance these expenditures over the next twelve months with funds currently on hand, and through planned equity financings.

-These unaudited condense consolidated interim financial statements do not reflect the adjustments to the carrying values of assets and liabilities and the reported expenses and statement of financial position classifications that would be necessary should the going concern assumption be inappropriate, and those adjustments could be material.
+These unaudited condensed consolidated interim financial statements do not reflect the adjustments to the carrying values of assets and liabilities and the reported expenses and statement of financial position classifications that would be necessary should the going concern assumption be inappropriate, and those adjustments could be material.

-These unaudited condensed consolidated interim financial statements have been reviewed and approved by the Company's Audit Committee and the Board of Directors on January 8, 2020.
+These unaudited condensed consolidated interim financial statements have been reviewed and approved by the Company's Audit Committee and the Board of Directors on April 7, 2020.